2021 Sun Belt Conference football season

 The 2021 Sun Belt Conference football season was the 21st season of college football play for the Sun Belt Conference.
 The season began September 2, 2021 and concluded with its championship game on December 4, 2021.
 It was part of the 2021 NCAA Division I FBS football season.
 The Sun Belt Conference consists of 10 football members split into two divisions.
 The conference released its schedule on March 1, 2021.

-Previous season

-The 2020 season saw Coastal Carolina win the East Division, while Louisiana won the West Division.
-The Conference Championship game was cancelled due to the COVID-19 pandemic, and the two teams were declared co-champions.
-Coastal Carolina advanced to the Cure Bowl, where they lost in overtime to Liberty.
-Louisiana advanced to the First Responder Bowl, where they defeated UTSA.

-Appalachian State, Georgia Southern, and Georgia State also advanced to bowl games, with all winning their respective matches.

 Preseason

 Preseason Media Poll

 The Preseason Media Poll was released on July 20.
 Coastal Carolina and Appalachian State tied as the favorites for the East Division, while Louisiana was favored to win the West Division.

 Preseason awards

 The following list contains players and coaches included on preseason watch lists for national awards.